Computer-based Cognitive Behavioral Therapy for Risky Behaviors in Opioid Dependent Patients

 abuse targeted sections, the script was written to be easily recognizable across many

 socioeconomic and cultural groups.
 Professional actors were hired to play the parts of

-substance users in two separate high risk situations, one sexual and one IV drug use (IDU).
+substance users in two separate high risk situations, one sexual and one Intravenous drug

-Skills are taught with multimedia presentation allowing the user to direct the pace of the
+use (IDU).
+Skills are taught with multimedia presentation allowing the user to direct the

-module, as well as to view the consequences of various choices during the risky situation.
+pace of the module, as well as to view the consequences of various choices during the risky

-The intervention for the proposed pilot study is this single targeted module, "Stay Safe".
+situation.
+The intervention for the proposed pilot study is this single targeted module,

-The module can be completed on virtually any computer, and thus is ideal for implementation
+"Stay Safe".
+The module can be completed on virtually any computer, and thus is ideal for

-world" applications for settings of substance use treatment and primary care medicine.
+disseminated, with "real world" applications for settings of substance use treatment and

 Overview: In order to maximize scientific yield from this project, we intentionally